marios-zindilis/zindilis.com/blog/2014/12/14/raspberry-pi-security-bootstrap.md

-These are some notes on improving the security of a Raspberry Pi running a fresh installation of Raspbian, before exposing it to the world, either by giving it a public IP, or with some NAT/PAT configuration:
+These are some notes on improving the security of a Raspberry Pi running a fresh installation of Raspbian, before exposing it to the world, either by giving it a public IP, or with some NAT/PAT configuration.

 Read: [Raspberry Pi Security Bootstrap](/docs/raspberry-pi-security-bootstrap.html)